almogtavor/static-hands/README.md

 #### To put ahk into effect automatically every time PC start

 * Select run.ahk, and press Ctrl+C.
-* Press Win+R to open the Run dialog, then enter shell: startup and click OK or Enter.
+* Press Win+R to open the Run dialog, then enter shell:startup and click OK or Enter.
 This will open the Startup folder for the current user.
 To instead open the folder for all users, enter shell: common startup (however, in that case, you must be an administrator to proceed).
 * Right-click inside the window, and click "Paste Shortcut".
 The shortcut to the script should now be in the Startup folder.